-In its latest economic forecast, the IMF says that India's economy is set to grow faster than China's this year, at a rate of 7.4% in 2019 compared to China’s 6.2%.
+In its latest economic forecast, the IMF says that India's economy is set to grow faster than China's this year, at a rate of 7.4% in 2019 compared with China’s 6.2%.

 With a favourable demographic profile and a large and growing consumer market, India is likely to be the most compelling growth story of the decade.

-India now makes up 15% of global growth, fueled by reforms, foreign investment and strong domestic demand.
+India now makes up 15% of global growth, fueled by foreign investment and strong domestic demand.

-The country ranks 58th out of 140 economies in the World Economic Forum’s latest Global Competitiveness Report, up five places from 2017.
+The country ranks 58th out of 140 economies in the World Economic Forum’s last Global Competitiveness Report, up five places from 2017.